1) How much house can I afford?

 8) What is PMI (private mortgage insurance)

 If you put less than 20% down on most loans, you’ll be asked to protect the lender by carrying private mortgage insurance (PMI).
-Carrying PMI ensures that the debt is repaid if default on the loan.
+Carrying PMI ensures that the debt is repaid if you default on the loan.
 This charge can approximately an extra half a percent onto the loan.

-FHA mortgages, in return for their low-down-payment requirements, also charge for mortgage insurance premiums (MIP)
+FHA mortgages, in return for their low-down-payment requirements, also charge for mortgage insurance premiums (MIP).

 9) What is an escrow account?

 The account in which Royal Banks of Missouri holds the borrower’s escrow amount to pay property expenses, such as property taxes or homeowner’s insurance.